University of Pittsburgh

 MINT Research Group

-We are intrested in developing mobile and networked sensing systems using interconnected sensors to collect and analyze data from various environments.
-These systems are integral to many modern applications, including smart homes, smart cities, environmental monitoring, and autonomous vehicles, etc. Current research projects include robust human activity recognition with pre-trained AI, and context-aware mobile sensing.
+We are dedicated to advancing mobile and networked sensing systems by utilizing interconnected sensors to gather and analyze data across diverse environments.
+These systems play a pivotal role in numerous modern applications, such as smart homes, smart cities, environmental monitoring, and autonomous vehicles.
+Our current research focuses on areas like robust human activity recognition using pre-trained AI models and context-aware mobile sensing.

-Mobile and satellite networks are increasingly converging to provide seamless connectivity, especially in remote and underserved areas.
-In recent years, the emergence of large Low-Earth-Orbit (LEO) constellations, comprising thousands of satellites, has been driven by lower launch and manufacturing costs of small satellites.
-We are investigating the performance and characteristics of LEO networks, based on which we can enable satellite-based sensing systems and facilitate mobile and satellite networking.
+Mobile and satellite networks are rapidly converging to deliver seamless connectivity, particularly in remote and underserved regions.
+The recent proliferation of large Low-Earth-Orbit (LEO) satellite constellations—comprising thousands of satellites—has been fueled by the reduced costs of launching and manufacturing small satellites.
+Our research focuses on analyzing the performance and characteristics of LEO networks, paving the way for satellite-based sensing systems and the advancement of integrated mobile-satellite networking.